-It is important to always check for the latest organization chart at https://www.codot.gov/about/CDOT-org-chart/view as the organizational structure may be adjusted from time to time.
+It is important to always check for the latest CDOT organization chart as the organizational structure may be adjusted from time to time.

 The organizational chart for the P3 Program relationships for major projects that become P3 projects is shown in Figure 2.
 The major policy boards and functional units include: